 - Do I need daily, quick access to this wallet?

 - Am I willing to trade security for convenience?

 Most cryptocurrency wallets are usually free, but some, like hardware wallets, require a small investment.

-Keeping your funds secure is extremely important and should be at the top of your priority list when choosing a wallet.
+Keeping your funds secure is extremely important and should be at the top of your priority when choosing a wallet.

 We recommended hardware wallets a few times in this article, and one of their main advantages is their number of supported cryptocurrencies.